MMacgregor3m/Mmacgregor/README.md

 ## Blog

-I occasionally write about [Your Interests/Expertise].
+I occasionally write about my journeys in cybersecurity and cloud architecture.
 Check out my latest blog post:

-- [Title of Blog Post](Link): Brief description of the post.
+- Cyber Forge (Link): embarking on a new path in life.